ojobabs/Data-Science-Cookbook/Geo-Spatial-Analysis/US-population-projections.md

 In summary, there is no official U.S. Census Bureau population projections at County level.

-> Note: Don't confuse the 50-years estimates from the American Community Survey (A
+> Note: Don't confuse the 50-years estimates from the American Community Survey (ACS) that also Claritas provides.
+[Here](https://www.census.gov/programs-surveys/acs/guidance/estimates.html) you can read that this is just 60 months of collected asta from, for example, 2014-2018.
+But these data are no forecasted data.
+This is only for the current time.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTM0NTYyNDgzMF19
+eyJoaXN0b3J5IjpbMjA4OTc3MTU0NV19
 -->